Modi asking BJP leaders to fix goals for 25 years shows his arrogance: Gehlot | Politics

 - India

-Rajasthan Chief Minister Narendra Modi on Friday said Prime Minister Narendra Modi's advice to BJP leaders that they should fix goals for next 25 years showed his ''arrogance'' and people will reply to it in the times to come.
+Rajasthan Chief Minister Ashok Gehlot on Friday said Prime Minister Narendra Modi's advice to BJP leaders that they should fix goals for next 25 years showed his ''arrogance'' and people will reply to it in the times to come.

 ''In democracy, no one can predict future.
 What will be the mood of the public tomorrow, no one can tell this.
 Therefore, this is his arrogance and people will give a reply when the time comes,'' he told reporters here on the sidelines of a programme.